neg-serg/negwm/README.md

 + ewmh -- used to create EWMH helper.
 + yamlloader -- module for the more fast yaml file loading.
 + pulsectl -- used for menu to change pulseaudio input / output sinks
++ docopt -- for cli options in negi3mods script

 To install it you may use pip: